Grievance Procedure for Career Service Employees (Procedure 2.1700)

 - The Grievance Review Panel shall be selected as follows:

 - Within ten (10) Duty Days of filing the request for a hearing, the grievant and the employee's supervisor shall each provide to the Human Resources Office the name of four (4) persons selected from among current fulltime College employees to serve on the Grievance Review Panel.
-The President, the Director of Human Resources, the Legal Affairs Administrator and the Equity Coordinator shall be ineligible to serve.
+The President, Human Resources Staff, the Legal Affairs Administrator and the Equity Coordinator shall be ineligible to serve.
 The names submitted shall be individuals who are not directly involved with the grievance.

-- The Director of Human Resources shall promptly submit these names to the President who will appoint two names from each list to serve on the Panel and a fifth person of his/her choosing to serve as Chairperson.
-The employees selected for the Grievance Review Panel shall not be a relative, as defined in Section 116.111 (1) (c), Florida Statutes, of any party to the proceeding.
+- The Office of Human Resources shall promptly submit these names to the President who will appoint two names from each list to serve on the Panel and a fifth person of his/her choosing to serve as Chairperson.
+The employees selected for the Grievance Review Panel shall not be a relative, as defined in Florida Statutes, of any party to the proceeding.

 - A hearing shall be held within ten (10) Duty Days of the selection of the Chairperson, unless otherwise agreed to by a majority of the Grievance Review Panel members.

-- The Director of Human Resources, or designee, will coordinate preparation of the College's position statement relevant to the grievance(s).
-The Director of Human Resources, or designee, will meet with the Grievance Review Panel to explain the process to be followed and to distribute relevant materials.
+- The Office of Human Resources will coordinate preparation of the College's position statement relevant to the grievance(s).
+The Office of Human Resources will meet with the Grievance Review Panel to explain the process to be followed and to distribute relevant materials.
 HR will provide to the Hearing Panel, Grievant, and those who are called to testify written guidelines regarding the hearing process.

 - If multiple grievances are filed prior to the resolution of the first grievance, step III will be delayed to begin within ten (10) Duty Days of the date the administrator responds in step II to the most recent grievance filed.
 HR will inform the Panel of this and will advise the Chairperson of the need to clarify the Panel's findings relevant to each grievance.